clairevuni/image-caption-generator/image-caption-generator/README.md

 # an Image caption generator :)

-# I create a simple ambient! venv!
+# I create a simple ambient! .venv!

 # pls see the requiments.txt file!